Advocacy and Public Policy

 September 2018

-The Human Factors and Ergonomics Society (HFES) opposes the proposed AV START Act [S.1885] being considered by the US Senate.
+The Human Factors and Ergonomics Society (HFES) opposes the proposed AV START Act [S.1885] being considered by the U.S. Senate.
 Please select the link below to read the Society's concerns about the bill.

 Download a PDF of the position statement here (PDF, 34.9 KB)